RokkoEffe/Creating-2D-3D-colliders-with-Scripting-Spark-AR/README.md

 })();
 ```

-<h2>Detecting collision of one object with an array of objects</h2>
+## Detecting collision of one object with an array of objects

 Let’s declare a new function called checkArrayCollision3D().
 It will accept an entity and an array of other entities which we will be checking for collision with an entity.
 We will return an Reactive.orList(), which will contain collision checks of every pair of entity with other entities.
 Copy this code below other functions in the script: